danieleborgo/OctoPrint-FilamentBuddy/README.md

 in the future.
 More in details, it has an abstract class named _GenericFilamentSensorManager_, which can extended to support new sensor, implementing its abstract methods, which are, hopefully, generic enough.
-The plugin instantiates these in the _initialize_filament_sensor_ method and it treats them as the abstract class, so it can support multiple different filament sensors without changing other code parts.
+The plugin instantiates these in the _initialize_filament_sensor_ method, and it treats them as the abstract class, so it can support multiple different filament sensors without changing other code parts.